soundpress/nycadministrativecode/docs/c18/index.rst

    (i) for the study and exhibition of plant life and plantings suitable to the city of New York with special reference to the problems affecting growers of plants under urban conditions, and the promotion of extensive and effective use of plants and as a place for rest and passive recreation,

-   (ii) as a center for environmental and ecological studies, including oceanography, the ecology of the Hudson river , the city of New York and of the air and waters about it, urban management and planning, and the improvement of the urban environment (such studies may include but shall not be limited to scientific investigations, classes, demonstrations, exhibitions, lectures, educational activities, conferences and publications), and
+   (ii) as a center for environmental and ecological studies, including oceanography, the ecology of the Hudson river, the city of New York and of the air and waters about it, urban management and planning, and the improvement of the urban environment (such studies may include but shall not be limited to scientific investigations, classes, demonstrations, exhibitions, lectures, educational activities, conferences and publications), and

    (iii) as a place for such other educational and cultural activities compatible with the foregoing purposes as Wave Hill, Incorporated, with the concurrence of the commissioner shall in the discretion of its board of directors permit to be conducted.